-Crash Factor Countermeasures Description / Regional notes Conspicuity Enhancement "Increase the opportunity for drivers to see and avoid pedestrians, particularly when it is dark, since this is when 77% of pedestrian fatalities occur nationally.
+Crash Factor Countermeasures Description / Regional notes Pedestrians & Cyclists Involved Continued Conspicuity Enhancement "Increase the opportunity for drivers to see and avoid pedestrians, particularly when it is dark, since this is when 77% of pedestrian fatalities occur nationally.
 A conspicuous object is one that is not only visible but that stands out from the surrounding environment and commands attention.
-Conspicuity can be sensory (the ability to detect and distinguish an object in the landscape) or cognitive (whether the object is expected to be in the environment and can be seen and simultaneously understood High-Visibility "Increase complikely to improve crashes are had increased exponent at pedestrian Crossings Pedestrian Crossings "The speed of bicyclist safety speeds is to in "Increase compliance with the traffic laws that are most likely to improve the safety of pedestrians in areas where crashes are happening or most likely to happen due to increased exposure.
+Conspicuity can be sensory (the ability to detect and distinguish an object in the landscape) or cognitive (whether the object is expected to be in the environment and can be seen and simultaneously understood High-Visibility Enforcement at Pedestrian Crossings "Increase compliance with the traffic laws that are most likely to improve the safety of pedestrians in areas where crashes are happening or most likely to happen due to increased exposure.
 While this section focuses on enforcement of driver and pedestrian behavior at pedestrian crossings, it is reasonable to assume that enforcement of other risky driving behaviors such as speed, distraction, impairment, red-light running, etc., improve the safety of people walking."
-Pedestrians & Cyclists Involved Continued Lower Speed Limits "The speed of motor vehicle traffic has a clear impact on bicyclist safety.
+Lower Speed Limits "The speed of motor vehicle traffic has a clear impact on bicyclist safety.
 The goal of reducing motorist travel speeds is to increase reaction time for both drivers and bicyclists to avoid crashes, as well as reduce the severity of bicyclists' injuries when these crashes occur.
 Reducing and enforcing speed limits is just one tool among many for decreasing travel speeds with the goal of improving bicyclist safety.")
 Bicycle Safety Education for Children "Teach children bicycle handling skills, traffic signs and signals, how to ride on streets with traffic present, proper helmet use, bicycle safety checks, and bicycle maintenance.
 As part of a regular school curriculum, education can reach every student., training outside of school settings may be more feasible in some circumstances.
 It is critical to emphasize the importance of pairing bicycle skills training with other interventions like built environment changes that can reduce the risk of bicycle-related injuries in children."
 Various Infrastructure Treatments (FHWA) Bicycle Lanes Leading Pedestrian Intervals (at crosswalk signals).
 Pedestrian Hybrid Beacons Road Diets (Roadway Reconfiguration) Crosswalk Visibility Enhancements Medians and Pedestrian Refuge Islands in Urban and Suburban Areas Rectangular Rapid Flashing Beacons (RRFB) Walkways